Meet our team

 Founding Executive Director

-Dr. Pamina Firchow is Associate Professor in the Conflict Resolution and Coexistence program within the Heller School for Social Policy and Management at Brandeis University.
+Dr. Pamina Firchow is an Associate Professor in the Conflict Resolution and Coexistence program within the Heller School for Social Policy and Management at Brandeis University.
 Her research interests include political violence, transitional justice (especially victim reparations), reconciliation and peacebuilding.
 In particular, she is interested in the study of the ‘local turn’ in peacebuilding and the international accompaniment of communities affected by mass violence.
 Before entering academia, Firchow worked on the worldwide campaign to stop the spread of illicit small arms and light weapons.
 She can be contacted at Pamina.Firchow@gmail.com.
 More can be found on her website at paminafirchow.org.

 Roger Mac Ginty